 Self-Directed IRAs have contribution limits just like other IRAs.
-Just like Traditional and Roth IRAs, if you’re under 50, the maximum contribution you can make to your Self-Directed IRA is $6,000.
+Just like Traditional and Roth IRAs, if you’re under 50, the maximum annual contribution limit you can make to your Self-Directed IRA is $6,000.
 This increases to $7,000 if you are over 50 years old.

-Investing in these assets gives the account holder flexibility, but at the same time requires increased due diligence.
+Investing in these non-traditional assets gives the account holder flexibility, but at the same time requires increased due diligence.
 As the name suggests, these accounts are self-directed, therefore you manage them yourself.
 This requires more time and initiative on your end, as you do not necessarily have a third party advising you.

 As we just mentioned, there are different kinds of IRAs, the two most common being Roth and Traditional.
 A Self-Directed IRA can be either a Traditional IRA or a Roth IRA.
 Before jumping in and opening an IRA, it’s important to do your research and to determine the best IRA type for your goals and investment experience.

 The primary differences between these two IRA types lie in the way they’re taxed, income limits, early withdrawal rules, and their required minimum distributions.
 Below is a brief introduction to each and their minimum distributions.

 Roth IRAs: Your IRA contribution limits are not tax-deductible, so you are taxed when you contribute to your IRA rather than when you withdraw from it.
 There are also gross income restrictions on Roth IRAs, so you must make less than a certain amount or be in a lower tax bracket to make a Roth IRA contribution.
 Additionally, you have the freedom to withdraw from your IRA at any time.